BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/06_resource_management.md

 ![](../assets/11_resources_03.png)

-- Reduce the CPU request and limit to `50 millicores` and `100 Megabytes` and monitor the startup time of the pod
+- Reduce the CPU (request and limit) to `50 millicores` and Memory (request and limits) to `100 Megabytes` and monitor the startup time of the pod

 - Monitor the startup events of your pod and measure the time it takes to start